robertsean1995/BAWKP/README.md

 ## 6b Structure and Formatting

 As previously stated, structure and formatting are part of the semantic contract of the methodology.
 Because Bash and AWK operate in environments rich with implicit behavior, visual structure is one of the few reliable tools available to make intent explicit and misuse visible; therefore, structure and formatting are treated as a correctness mechanism.
 Code that is poorly structured may still execute, but it no longer satisfies the requirements of the methodology, because it cannot be trusted under review, refactoring, or operational pressure.
 Crucially, these rules apply symmetrically to Bash and AWK.
 One of the most common failures in shell-based systems is to treat Bash as “real code” while relegating AWK to dense, unreadable one-liners.
 BAWK rejects this distinction.
 AWK is a first-class programming language within the methodology and must be held to the same standards of readability, structure, and explicitness as Bash.
 A BAWK program is only as readable as its least readable component.
 What follows is the unified structure-and-formatting rule set for both Bash and AWK.
 Where rules differ, the distinction is explicit; where they align, that alignment is intentional.

+CHECK WHETHER THE ORDERING OF THIS SECTIONS WORKS BEST.

 ### Script Headers and Safety Flags